Khanates of the Caucasus: Overview

-Russian expansion into the South Caucasus, starting with the establishment of a protectorate over Kartli-Kakheti in 1783, ultimately led to a confrontation between Iran and Russia for control of the khanates.
+The Russian Empire's expansion into the South Caucasus, starting with the establishment of a protectorate over Kartli-Kakheti in 1783, ultimately led to a confrontation between Iran and Russia for control of the khanates.
 The Russo-Iranian War of 1804–1813 ended with the Treaty of Gulistan, which amongst other things led to the Iranian loss of seven khanates: Ganja, Karabakh, Quba, Derbent, Baku, Shirvan, and Shaki.
 The northern and central part of the Talysh Khanate, along with a part of northern Erivan (Shuregol), was also ceded to the Russian Empire.
 Following the conclusion of the Russo-Iranian War of 1826–1828 and the signing of the Treaty of Turkmenchay, Iran also lost the Erivan and Nakhichevan khanates to the Russians.
 Politically, the loss of the khanates was devastating for the Qajar dynasty because it damaged their reputation as the guardian of the Guarded Domains of Iran.

-A certain amount of earlier Iranian political procedures was initially preserved by the Russian government in the Caucasus, such as using Persian documents to determine the status and property rights of distinguished Muslim figures.
+Finally, a certain amount of earlier Iranian political procedures was initially preserved by the Russian government in the Caucasus, such as using Persian documents to determine the status and property rights of distinguished Muslim figures.
 Thus, some of the Muslim begs, aqalars, and khans managed to fit their previous rank into the new Russian imperial structure.